 For the purposes of the Statement of Cash Flows, cash and cash equivalents include deposits held at call with a bank or financial institution with an original maturity date of three months or less.
-Cash and cash equivalents also include investments in unlisted managed cash funds (including related party holdings - refer to Note 8), which are readily convertible to cash on hand at the Responsible Entity's option and which the Responsible Entity uses in its day to day management of the Fund's cash requirements.
+Cash and cash equivalents also include investments in unlisted managed cash funds, which are readily convertible to cash on hand at the Responsible Entity's option and which the Responsible Entity uses in its day to day management of the Fund's cash requirements.